ArhanChaudhary/qter/README.md

 <ul>

-Physically switch to a different puzzle, labeled by letter in the `Puzzles` declaration.
+Put down your current puzzle and pick up a different one, labeled by letter in the `Puzzles` declaration.
 It is important that you do not rotate the puzzle when setting it aside or picking it back up.
 For example:

 ```l
 Puzzles